tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

 )
 ```

-* Because the function invocation has the biggest impact on `this`, from now on do not ask yourself:
+* Because the function invocation has the biggest impact on `this`, from now ask yourself:
-	- For regular functions ask yourself: **How is the function invoked?**
+	- For regular functions: **How is the function invoked?**
-	- For an arrow function ask yourself: **Where is the arrow function defined?**
+	- For an arrow function: **Where is the arrow function defined?**